 91 percent of the net increase in jobs held by those at least 25 years old are filled by those with at least a bachelor’s degree (Source: marketwatch.com)

-Of the 120 credits for the Bachelor of Arts in Liberal Arts, students must complete 90 credits in the arts and sciences.
-The remaining credits may be a combination of applied professional and additional arts and sciences.
-At least 30 of the degree credits must be at the upper level in the arts and sciences.
-Degree depths (15 credits) in two different disciplines are required, and students may complete an optional Area of Focus by taking 21 or more credits in a single discipline.
+120 credits are required for the Bachelor of Arts in Liberal Arts.
+Degree depths in two different disciplines are required, and students may complete an optional Area of Focus by taking 21 or more credits in a single discipline.

 Students in the liberal arts bachelor’s degree programs demonstrate their expertise and depth of knowledge in at least two different disciplines or areas of study.
 The depth requirement ensures that students are exposed to a variety of ideas and can connect disparate disciplines in a meaningful way.